RICHMOND RAILWAY BRIDGE AND APPROACH VIADUCT

 Reasons for Designation

-Richmond Railway Bridge and approach viaduct are designation for the following principal reasons:
+The bridge and approach viaduct are designated for the following principal reasons:

 Railway bridge, 1908 by J W Jacomb-Hood, incorporating fabric of 1848 by Joseph Locke, and approach viaduct, 1848.
 Girders and decking replaced in 1984.

 DESCRIPTION: Richmond Railway Bridge is 91.5m long and consists of three 30.5m steel arch-girder spans that are supported on stone-faced brick arched abutments and two stone-faced brick river piers with rounded cutwaters.
 The principal elements in the steel superstructure are the four shallow-arched ribs of each span, which are pinned at their ends to permit movement, and which are braced together as two pairs.
 In effect there are two separate steel arch bridges side-by-side, each supporting a line of track.
 Despite being fabricated from steel, these structural members reproduce the original arched profile of the former cast-iron arches.
 Similarly, the bridge reproduces the distinctive open spandrels with vertical dividers of the 1840s structure - a feature also present on the nearby Richmond Sluice and Half-Tide Dock (1891-94).
 The bridge carries a plaque by the towpath arch which reads 'Richmond Bridge / made and erected by / the Horseley and Co Ld / London and Tipton / 1908'.